EMDK/docs/edge/source/api/securenfc/MifareDesfire.md

 **Parameters:**

-fileID - ID of standard or backup data file to be read.
+`fileID` - ID of standard or backup data file to be read.
 Should be
             within range 0x00-0x1F.

-fileCommMode - File communication mode.
+`fileCommMode` - File communication mode.

-readOffset - File offset from which data is to be read.
+`readOffset` - File offset from which data is to be read.
 Should be within
             range 0x00 to (file size - 1)

-bytesToBeRead - Number of bytes to be read.
+`bytesToBeRead` - Number of bytes to be read.
 Should be within range
             0x00000000-0x00FFFFFF.
-To read all the data from the specified offset
+To read all the data from the specified offset, give 0 as input.

 **Returns:**

-byte
+byte - Returns data read.

 **Throws:**